-Camping Iceland for the Self Planner/Budget Traveller
+Camping in Iceland: Self Planner/Budget Traveller

 You could visit Iceland as a stop on route to part of a bigger Europe trip.
 You may have camping gear at home but maybe you don't want to bring it.
 There are many places you can rent camping equipment from.
 Here's one place to check out that rents all kinds of gear.

 Renting a 4x4 vehicle can start at about $100 CAD ($80 USD) a day and go up from there, depending on the type of vehicle you want.
-If you travelling on a budget, you may want to bring your own gear.
+If you are travelling on a budget, you may want to bring your own gear.
 You can't bring everything.
 You can rent extras from the camping stores.
 What about a cooler?
 No worries, you can rent a cooler from local grocery stores for around $40 CAD ($32 USD) for 8 nights/9 days.

-Camping Iceland Package Style
+Camping in Iceland: Package Style

 If you are looking for the camping experience but want it all planned out for you, consider a booking through a company.
 They will provide you with: